In general, children with infectious diseases and/or parasitic infestation are not to be in school.

 Punctual regular attendance at school supports learning and develops healthy habits for students of all ages, as well as shows respect for fellow students and teachers.
 The school day’s schedule from the morning greeting onward is carefully crafted to support each student’s social, emotional, physical, and academic development.
 Late arrivals disrupt this learning environment.
 Start time for all grades is 8:30 am.

 When the bell rings at 8:30 students should be with their class.
 If they are late, students must check-in at the office to get a late pass before joining their class.
-If there is a pattern of lateness, parents will be notified and a meeting may be set up with the Pedagogical Chair and the teacher.
+If there is a pattern of lateness, parents will be notified and a meeting may be set up with the Pedagogical Director and the teacher.
 If needed, a Family Attendance Agreement will be established.
 Failure to comply with this agreement could result in the student missing class events or disenrollment, at the Pedagogical Committee’s discretion.

 Some reasons for an excused absence are: